-- Avoid excessive clothing and room temperature over 20° C. - The use of excessively soft mattresses and bulky pillows and blankets should be avoided; instead, use firm mattresses and one or two thin blankets. - Tell parents not to let their baby sleep on the same couch where they are watching television.
+- Avoid excessive clothing and room temperature over 20 °C - The use of excessively soft mattresses and bulky pillows and blankets should be avoided; instead, use firm mattresses and one or two thin blankets

+Tell parents not to let their baby sleep on the same couch where they are watching television and 36 weeks (late preterm) and from 37 to 38 weeks (early term)

 Maternal breastfeeding would provide a significant protection, probably because night sleep is lighter and the mother attends the infant more frequently to feed it.
 Pacifiers appear to provide some protection, and although this concept is not universally accepted, at least there is enough evidence not to discourage its use if parents request the health team's opinion.